 This is because application response time is nonlinear.
 When servers reach unknown usage levels, it’s difficult to predict how they'll respond.
 It’s better safe—never reaching that threshold—than sorry.

-That means queuing theory.
 It’s the only way to avoid the double trap of overspending on resources—but incurring outages because you can’t predict performance bottlenecks.

-How to Apply Queuing Theory to Capacity Planning
+Application of Queuing Theory with Capacity Planning

 Queuing theory sounds great.
 But how do you actually put theory into practice when it comes to queuing and capacity planning?